Frequently Asked Questions

 Is there a charge to be seen by a health care provider at Student Health Services?

-No. There is no fee for visits with a Widener University health care provider.
-Charges are incurred only when a student requires diagnostic labs, prescriptions, or specific healthcare treatments.
+No. There is no fee to see a Widener University health care provider.
+Charges are only incurred when a student requires diagnostic labs, prescriptions, or specific healthcare treatments.

 What type of payment options do I have when I incur bills at the Health Center?

 There are three methods of payment: cash/check, Campus One card or direct billing to the student's account.
-We do not provide third party billing, but will provide invoices upon request.
+We do not provide third party billing, but will provide ICD-10 coded invoices upon request.

 Are appointments necessary?